Sojitz Corporation

 In addition, when deliberating business investments and loans, the Sustainability Committee analyzes and evaluates risks related to climate change, confirms the value the project, and makes the determination to move forward with the investment or loan.

-We have established the Corporate Sustainability Office as a working organization to support the Sustainability Committee.
-The Corporate Sustainability Office carries out the instructions of the Sustainability Committee and confirms the deliberations of the Finance & Investment Deliberation Council from the perspective of sustainability, including climate change.
+We have established the Corporate Sustainability Department as a working organization to support the Sustainability Committee.
+The Corporate Sustainability Department carries out the instructions of the Sustainability Committee and confirms the deliberations of the Finance & Investment Deliberation Council from the perspective of sustainability, including climate change.

 サステナビリティ実行・推進体制